huntdatacenter/docs/docs/do-science/lab-access/for-it-support-personnel.md

 ## Information forwarded to lab users

-We will send lab users an email on their organizational email address with access information as soon as their lab access is finalized on our side.
-The email includes:
+We will send lab users an email on their organizational email address with access information as soon as their user agreements are processed on our side.
+This email includes:

-* A link to an encrypted and compressed 7z-file with certificates.
+* A link to an encrypted and compressed 7z-file with access certificates.
 Lab users needs to download this file to their local computer.
-* A link to their personalized 'Lab access link'.
-Lab users needs to click this link to see their step-by-step access guide.
+* A link to their 'Lab access link'.
+Lab users needs to click this link to see their personalized step-by-step access guide.

-In addition, lab users gets an image on the phone application Signal forwarded to their personal phone.
-This includes keys to the compressed 7z-file and temporary lab access keys.
+In addition, lab users gets an image on their phone over Signal that includes keys to the compressed 7z-file and temporary lab access keys.

 ::: tip Expiration